rust-lang/reference/src/types/impl-trait.md

 Same general idea, though with a result type and `FromStr` has an associated type... anyway, you can see how `F` is in the return position here.
 So you have the ability to choose.

-With `impl Trait`, you're saying "hey, some type exists that implements this trait, but I'm not gonna tell you what it is."
+With `impl Trait`, the function asserts that the return type will implement this trait, but the caller can't know exactly which type.
-So now, the caller can't choose, and the function itself gets to choose.
+So with `impl Trait`, unlike with a generic type parameter for the return type, the caller can't choose the return type, and the function itself gets to choose.
 If we tried to define parse with `Result<impl F,...` as the return type, it wouldn't work.

 ### Using `impl Trait` in more places